solo-io/gloo-ref-arch/platform/prog-delivery/two-phased-with-os-gloo/README.md

 # Two-phased canary rollout with Open Source Gloo

-Every day at Solo, we're talking to platform owners, architects, and engineers who are using [Gloo]() as an API gateway to expose their applications to end users.
+Every day at Solo, we're talking to platform owners, architects, and engineers who are using [Gloo](https://www.solo.io/products/gloo/) as an API gateway to expose their applications to end users.
 These applications may span legacy monoliths, microservices, managed cloud services, and Kubernetes clusters.
-Fortunately, Gloo makes it easy to set up routes to manage, secure, and observe application traffic while supporting a flexible deployment architecture to meet our customers' varying production needs.
+Fortunately, **Gloo makes it easy to set up routes to manage, secure, and observe application traffic while supporting a flexible deployment architecture** to meet our customers' varying production needs.

-Beyond the initial set up, platform owners frequently ask us to help design the operational workflows within their organization:
+Beyond the initial set up, platform owners frequently ask us to help design the **operational workflows** within their organization:
 How do we bring a new application online?
 How do we upgrade an application?
 How do we divide responsibilities across our platform, ops, and development teams?

-In this post, we're going to dive deep into how Gloo can support your operational workflows for canary testing and rolling out a new version of an application.
-We're going to introduce a **two-phased** approach to application upgrades.
-In the first phase, we will route a **small subset of traffic** to the new version to perform **smoke and correctness tests**.
-In the second phase, we'll
+In this post, we're going to use Gloo to design a **two-phased canary rollout** workflow for application upgrades:
+* In the first phase, we'll do canary testing by shifting a small subset of traffic to the new version.
+This allows you to safely perform smoke and correctness tests.
-**progressively shift** the load to the new version, allowing us to roll back were the **application performance** or quality to suffer
+* In the second phase, we'll progressively shift traffic to the new version, allowing us to monitor the new version under load, and eventually, decommission the old version.

-**at scale**.
+To keep it simple, we're going to focus on designing the workflow using [open source Gloo](https://github.com/solo-io/gloo), and we're going to deploy the gateway and application to Kubernetes.
+At the end, we'll talk about a few extensions and advanced topics that could be interesting to explore in a follow up.

 ## Initial setup